Hugo ʕ•ᴥ•ʔ Bear Blog

 Most classes don’t offer any clue regarding concurrent policy, including Java technology specifications, such as servlets and JDBC.
 In this case, assuming class are thread-safe or acquire an arbitrary lock is risky.

-When developing a class, you are responsible to document concurrent policy, in a way that minimizes as many as assumptions for your colleagues and customers.
+When developing a class, you are responsible to document concurrent policies, in a way that minimizes as many as assumptions for your colleagues and customers.

 In some cases, we can imply the class is thread-safe by imaging how the class should be implemented.
 Several classes, such as ServletContext, HttpSession, and DataSource are supposed to accessed by multiple threads, therefore, authors of this code must have incorporated synchronization, or otherwise, the code would have been reported with numerous issues.